 1864 - Governor Andrew Curtain (1861-1867) found that the home on South Second Street was too small to accommodate the many wartime crisis meetings that he held during the Civil War.
 To meet the governor's needs, the state purchased a larger home nicknamed "Keystone Hall" at 313 North Front Street in Harrisburg.

 1941 - Changing needs of the chief executive and expensive restorations prompted a search for a suitable permanent home for the governors and their families during their time in office.
-Governor Arthur H. James (1939-1943) signed legislation authorizing the construction of a new residence for the state’s governors and providing for the disposition of Keystone Hall.
+Governor Arthur H. James (1939-1943) signed legislation authorizing the construction of a new residence.
 Two properties were purchased at Front and Maclay Streets in Harrisburg; however, due to the onset of World War II, construction did not begin on the new Governor’s Residence until 25 years later in 1966.

-After years of postponement, ground was broken for the new Governor’s Residence on November 22, 1966.
-In December 1968, Governor and Mrs. Raymond Shafer (1967-1971) became the first occupants of the newly constructed home.
-In the spring of 1968, Governor Shafer buried a lead box containing a photograph of the Shafer family, copies of the May 12, 1968 edition of Harrisburg, Pittsburgh and Philadelphia newspapers, a letter from Governor Shafer to Pennsylvanians of the future, and a copy of the 1967-68 Pennsylvania Manual in the building's cornerstone.
+1968 - Governor and Mrs. Raymond Shafer (1967-1971) became the first occupants of 2035 North Front Street.
+That same year, Governor Shafer buried a lead box containing a photograph of the Shafer family, copies of the May 12, 1968 edition of Harrisburg, Pittsburgh, and Philadelphia newspapers, a letter from Governor Shafer to Pennsylvanians of the future, and a copy of the 1967-68 Pennsylvania Manual in the building's cornerstone.

 1972 - Hurricane Agnes caused extensive damage to the young Residence.
 Governor Milton Shapp (1971-1979) and his family were forced to evacuate the home as it was taking on what eventually totaled five feet of water.
 The restoration took nearly two years.